 There’s a lot of controversy these days surrounding any relic of America’s Civil War past, and with good reason.

-But from Barnsley Gardens to the New Echota Historic Site, we feel an obligation to cover places that remind visitors of our nation’s often dark, troubled history, in hopes that we never make those tragic mistakes again.
+But from Barnsley Gardens to the New Echota Historic Site, we feel an obligation to cover haunting places that remind visitors of our nation’s dark, troubled history, in hopes that we never make those tragic mistakes again.

 Zebulon B. Vance was a Confederate Army officer and U.S. Senator who is known as “North Carolina’s Civil War Governor,” serving in that position from 1862-1865 and 1877-1879.
 His family kept enslaved Africans for generations, and he fought bitterly in Congress against full civil rights for Black Americans.